nedap/archie/README.md

 ## Build

 You need Java 8 and Gradle to build.
-Then just type:
+Then type:

 ```sh
 ./gradlew build